 Contributed by A Mary Road.

 There’s a number of festivals in the Philippines throughout the year.
-It doesn’t matter which month you travel, there will be a festival you’ll surely enjoy at different seasons.
+It doesn’t matter which month you travel, there will be a festival you’ll surely enjoy in different seasons.
 There are even festivals that last for a month or more.

 Some of our festivals were influenced by the Spanish era in the 1500s.
 They focus on religious traditions, while the other festivals are integrated with the significant historical events of the country.

 Here are the tops festivals in the Philippines that you surely don’t want to miss!

 Cebu City (Third week/Sunday of January)

 Sinulog Festival is annually celebrated for cultural and religious purposes.
 This event is celebrated in other parts of the country where the local government arranges the festival.
 The event will consist of a street party, dancing, and performing locals in traditional costumes.
 The Catholic Santo Niño is the centre of this celebration, but the Sinulog dance ritual also commemorates the Filipinos’ pagan past, along with their acceptance of Christianity.

 Another celebration to honour the Santo Niño, Ati-Atihan is where people go to the streets parading their traditional costumes and weapons, and painting their bodies black.
 Participants march and dance in the town, matched with loud drumbeats.
 This festival will definitely make you dance your heart out while enjoying a true Filipino atmosphere.